 If a patient calls because they haven’t heard from you, something is wrong!
 This is the worst case scenario.
 Write down your messages and call patients back right away.
 This will create more trust and dependability with your patients.
 They will also stick by the phone knowing that your call is coming soon.

-Dental Office Telephone Etiquette Brings Great Patient Reviews
+Dental Office Voicemail Etiquette Brings Positive Patient Reviews

 Our patients want to know that they matter.
 They want to be taken care of.
 And they should.
 They are paying us to care for their oral health.
 A huge piece of this care is our ability to handle their calls well.

 We can’t be there to take our patients’ calls 24/7.
 Our voicemail can.
 Great telephone etiquette will deeply impress our patients and keep them coming back.
 And encourage them to refer everyone they know!